0xB455/m365-fatigue/README.md

 - Number Matching
 - Passwordless Sign-in

 As of May 2023 Microsoft mostly disarmed this fatigue bombing attacks by enforcing the number matching mechanism which require the user to manually enter a two digit number which is presented in the browser as part of the login flow.
+Generally speaking that breaks simple bombing flows as only the victim is posession of the matching number.
+However one could still retreive the information via real-time social engineering.
-However it still may prove usefull nowadays in certain scenarios which I leave up to your creativity ;-)
+If you find environments that still rely on classic push notifications, this attack vector should still work fine.
+Also I leave it to your own creativity to find applicable scenarios ;-)

 ## Usage